Community-Based Court-Ordered Evaluations and Stabilization Near-Term Initiative

 DPHHS has prepared a detailed summary that outlines the new process from the time a judge issues a COE to be conducted in the community to when a provider submits a claim for reimbursement.

 Under this process, a County Attorney may request that a judge specify that a COE be completed locally.
 A court official will notify the County Attorney when an order granting their request for a community-based COE has been issued.

-The County Attorney’s office will then complete an online notification form apprising DPHHS of the court-ordered evaluation.
+These community-based COEs can occur in jails, the provider’s office, in private hospitals, other community-settings, or via telehealth.
 The services required to restore a defendant can vary significantly in scope.
 While many of these services require commitment to the FMHF, some reimbursable community-based stabilization and restoration services may be utilized in non-FMHF settings if the specific nature of a defendant’s needs can be met in the community.

 Resources: